adhocteam/ca-alert/README.md

 ##Project Overview

 Ad Hoc chose to compete for a spot in the _Pre-Qualified Vendor Pool for Digital Services – Agile Development_ because we are experienced in and committed to to building the best software for people at the lowest possible cost to government.
-We know that the most important factor of success in any project is the team, so we brought together a lean team of talented people who are actively working on other government projects and who spent their nights and weekends thoughtfully and aggressively building this prototype.
+We know that the most important factor of success in any project is the team, so we brought together a lean team of talented people who are working on other government projects and who thoughtfully and aggressively built this prototype.

 We chose prototype B because it was focused on directly meeting the needs of the people of California.
 This is central to our core values as a [company](https://adhocteam.us/about/).